kevinbowen777/xfce-repocapp/README.md

 ----
 ### List of scripts
 #### Menu scripts
-`xfce-repocapp.sh` - provides a rudimentary menu-driven option to run the scripts.
+`xfce-repocapp.py` - provides a rudimentary menu-driven option to run the scripts.
   This is entirely optional.
 All of these scripts can be run independently.

-OR

-`xfce-repocapp.py` - same menu script re-written in Python

 ----
 #### Individual action scripts